-- 2) In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
+- 1, 2007 for the Company).
+The Company adopted FIN 48 on January 1, 2007.
+The adoption did not have any impact on the Company's financial statements. - 2) In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in accordance with GAAP, and expands disclosures about fair value measurements.
 The provisions of SFAS 157 are effective for the fiscal year beginning after September 1, 2008.
-The Company is currently evaluating the impact of the provisions of SFAS 157 on its financial position and results of operations. - 3) On February 15, 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS 159").
+The Company is currently evaluating the impact of the provisions of SFAS 157 on its financial position and results of operations. - On February 15, 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" ("SFAS 159").
 Under SFAS 159, the Company may elect to report financial instruments and certain other items at fair value on a contract-by-contract basis with changes in value reported in earnings.
 This election is irrevocable.
 SFAS 159 provides an opportunity to mitigate volatility in reported earnings that is caused by measuring hedged assets and liabilities that were previously required to use a different accounting method than the related hedging contracts when the complex provisions of SFAS 133 hedge accounting are not met.
 SFAS 159 is effective for years beginning after November 15, 2007.
-The Company is currently evaluating the impact of adopting SFAS 159 on its financial position, cash flows, and results of operations.
+The Company is currently evaluating the impact of adopting SFAS 159 on its financial position, cash flows, and results of operations. - 4) In June 2007, the Emerging Issues Task Force ("EITF") issued EITF 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services to Be Used in Future Research and Development Activities" ("EITF 07-3").
+EITF 07-3 addresses the diversity that exists with respect to the accounting for the non-refundable portion of a payment made by a research and development entity for future research and development activities.
+The EITF concluded that an entity must defer and capitalize non-refundable advance payments made for research and development activities until the related goods are delivered or the related services are performed.
+EITF 07-3 is effective for interim or annual reporting periods in fiscal years beginning after December 15, 2007 (January 1, 2008 for the Company).
+The Company is currently evaluating the impact of adopting EITF 07-03 on its financial statements and results of operations.